 Founder, Chairman, and Chief Innovation Officer, InTouch Health

-Today non-profit organizations around the world are trying to address this problem.
-Some organizations deliver medical supplies to these geographic locations of need, whereas other organizations coordinate and fund healthcare experts to travel to these areas for weeks of philanthropic work.
+Non-profit organizations around the world are trying to address this problem.
+Some organizations deliver medical supplies to these geographic locations of need, whereas other organizations coordinate and fund healthcare experts to travel for periods of philanthropic work.